Department of Biology & Biochemistry, Unit Catalogue 2011/12

 After taking this course the student should be able to:

-Learning and studying T/F/A, Written communication T/F/A, Oral communication T/F/A, Information handling & retrieval T/F/A, Working independently T/F/A.
+Learning and studying T/F/A, Written communication T/F/A, Oral communication T/F/A, Numeracy & computation T/F/A, Information technology T/F, Information handling & retrieval T/F/A, Working independently T/F, Career preparation T/F.

-BB40088 is Optional on the following programmes:Department of Biology & Biochemistry
+BB50175 is Compulsory on the following programmes:Department of Biology & Biochemistry